Villarreal CF in European football: 2008–09 Champions League

 The club automatically qualified for the 2008–09 Champions League after finishing second in La Liga the previous season.
-They drew Manchester United, for the second consecutive campaign; Celtic; and Aalborg BK.
+They drew Manchester United, for the second consecutive campaign; Celtic; and AaB.
 They made a good start by holding current European champions United to a goal-less draw at Old Trafford, a third 0–0 draw in a row against the English giants.
 A first win was sealed on 30 September by beating Gordon Strachan's Celtic 1–0 at El Madrigal, courtesy of a Marcos Senna free-kick.
-On 21 October, during a Champions League match against Aalborg, they won 6–3.
-The Spaniards went through to the knock-out stage after drawing 2–2 with Aalborg in Denmark and drawing goalless once again against Manchester United, though they lost to an already eliminated Celtic in the last group stage match.
+On 21 October, during a Champions League match against AaB, they won 6–3.
+The Spaniards went through to the knock-out stage after drawing 2–2 with AaB in Denmark and drawing goalless once again against Manchester United, though they lost to an already eliminated Celtic in the last group stage match.

 In the knock-out stage, they faced Panathinaikos, who left Villarreal with a 1–1 away advantage, despite this the Greeks were to lose 1–2 in Athens.
 Villarreal reached the quarter-finals for the second time in two tries, and were once again paired with Arsenal.
 The first leg saw a 1–1 draw by a free-kick by Marcos Senna, equalised by an Emmanuel Adebayor volley.
 Theo Walcott, Emmanuel Adebayor and Robin van Persie secured a 3–0 win for Arsenal on the return, knocking Villarreal out of the tournament.